thejsway/thejsway/manuscript/appendix01.md

-# What you'll need

-## TL;DR

-* The easiest way to get your feet wet and code along is to use a JavaScript playground like [CodePen](http://codepen.io).

-* If you don't have access to a reliable Internet connection, an alternative is to set up a development machine with a code editor and a appropriate folder structure.

-* In all cases, you'll need the most recent version of a modern web browser.

-## Environment setup
+# Environment setup {#env-setup}

+## Prerequisite: a modern browser

+This book targets a recent version of the JavaScript language.
+Whatever browser you choose to use (or have access to), it's important that you upgrade it to its most recent version.
+Check the site [whatbrowser.org](http://whatbrowser.org/) for more info and advice about upgrading your browser.

+Generally speaking, Chrome and Firefox are two robust solutions.

+## Solution 1: coding online

 Few things are more frustrating than starting to learn something new and then having to spend hours trying to set up a proper work environment.
 Fortunately, one of the beauties of JavaScript code is that it can run on almost any browser.
 We'll be using this to our advantage throughout this book.
 No complex setup requiring administrative rights on your machine: all you'll need is a modern browser and an active Internet connection (see below if you don't have access to a reliable connection or must work offline).

-I> A **browser** is the software you use to visit webpages and use web applications.
-Check the site [whatbrowser.org](http://whatbrowser.org/) for more info and advice about upgrading your browser.

-This book targets a recent version of the JavaScript language.
-Whatever browser you choose to use (or have access to), it's important that you upgrade it to its most recent version.

 Once your browser is updated, the quickest and easiest way to follow along is to use an online JavaScript playground.
 My personal favorite is [CodePen](http://codepen.io), but there are alternatives like [JSFiddle](https://jsfiddle.net/) and [JS Bin](http://jsbin.com/).